austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

 # Estimate lower bounds on the rate of convergence for Metropolis-Hastings algorithms

-A Python implementation to estimate lower bounds on the geometric convergence rate for RWM Metropolis-Hastings.
+A Python implementation to estimate lower bounds on the geometric convergence rate for RWM Metropolis-Hastings from the pre-print https://arxiv.org/abs/2212.05955.
+The library uses Pytorch.
 Install using PIP:

 ```bash
 pip install mhlb